What Is Betaine HCl? Benefits and How to Use

 3. How do I know if I need betaine HCl?

-You might benefit from taking betaine HCl if you experience symptoms of low stomach acid, which include bloating, gas, indigestion, constipation, and feeling full for a long time after eating.
+You might benefit from taking betaine HCl if you experience symptoms of low stomach acid, which include bloating, abdominal gas, indigestion, constipation, and feeling full for a long time after eating.

 However, it’s recommended to consult a healthcare provider for a personal assessment before taking betaine HCl.